 14. Patagonia, Argentina and Chile

 Simply one of the most astonishing landscapes on this good Earth, Patagonia extends between Chile and Argentina.
-It can be traversed by the southernmost Andes Mountains and boasts incredible glaciers like the famous Perito Moreno and Monte Fitzroy.
+The southernmost Andes Mountains traverse it, and it boasts incredible glaciers like the famous Perito Moreno and Monte Fitzroy.

-Though it's close to the Antarctic Circle, the nature is different, with animals like guanacos and pumas.
-The region also has impressive flora and has an almost infinite amount of hiking trails.
+Though it's close to the Antarctic Circle, nature here is different, with animals like guanacos and pumas.
+The region also has impressive flora and an almost infinite amount of hiking trails.